Montana Alternative Teacher Certification

 Requirements for Alternative Certification

 To be eligible for alternative teacher certification in Montana, candidates must have a bachelor’s degree.
 These candidates may then complete an alternative teacher preparation program or a master’s degree in education, or a master’s degree in an endorsement area that includes an approved certification program, to qualify for licensure.
-Candidates must also pass the Praxis II content area exam.
+Candidates must also pass the Praxis content-area exam(s) aligning with their desired teaching area.

 Types of Alternative Teaching Licenses in Montana